Selling to a principal and a budget-constrained agent: Introduction

 \subsection{An illustration}

-Suppose the values of the agent ($v_1$) and the principal ($v_2$) are distributed in the triangle: $\{(v_1,v_2) \in [0,1]^2: v_1 \ge v_2\}$.
-Consider a simple posted-price mechanism $p > b$ such that the object is allocated at price $p$ if the principal has value more than $p$.
+Suppose the values of the agent ($v_1$) and the manager ($v_2$) are distributed in the triangle: $\{(v_1,v_2) \in [0,1]^2: v_1 \ge v_2\}$.
+Consider a simple posted-price mechanism $p > b$ such that the object is allocated at price $p$ if the manager has value more than $p$.
 Otherwise, the object is not allocated and zero payment is made.
-The left triangle in Figure \ref{fig:illu} illustrates the mechanism.
+The left triangle in Figure \ref{fig:illu} illustrates the mechanism\footnote{Here in the outcomes $(1,p)$, $(\frac{b}{p},b)$ etc the first argument is the allocation probability and the second is payment made to the seller.}.
 This mechanism is incentive compatible (IC) since the agent and the principle prefer getting the object when $v_1 \geq v_2 \geq p$.
-The agent approaches the principal for decision-making in this case (since $p > b$) and chooses not to buy otherwise.
+The agent approaches the manager for decision-making in this case (since $p > b$) and chooses not to buy otherwise.

 However, the seller can improve expected revenue from this mechanism by the following mechanism.
 The seller does not allocate the object if the value of the agent is less than $p$.
 Types $(v_1,v_2)$ with $v_1 \ge p$ but $v_2 < p$ get the object with probability $\frac{b}{p}$ and pay $b$.
 Types $(v_1,v_2)$ with $v_1 \ge v_2 \ge p$ get the object with probability $1$ and pay $p$.
 So, the seller allocates the object more often in this mechanism and collects more revenue from types $(v_1,v_2)$ with $v_1 \ge p$ and $v_2 < p$.
 The right triangle in Figure \ref{fig:illu} illustrates this mechanism.